Zuehlke/machines-code-people/articles/whats-wrong-with-i-dont-write-any-tests-i-am-not-a-tester.md

 Are you a coder??
 Yes?
 Tests are code.
 So write some tests, especially so that you can sleep better at night.

+## **Another 2 reasons for automated tests**
+1. You help your Team.
+You support development with a very fast feedback loop.
+You will find tests covering small units very helpful as they allow to develop logic quickly and with high confidence.
+Developers that design, code, test and drive their implementation with tests are much faster in developing software.

+2. You help to reduce regression issues: Did you break any major functionality?
+Bigger tests that cover entire "user scenarios" are especially helpful here.

 ## **Still not willing to write tests?**
 Ask:
 * How can You help?